christianjayfababier/Tasklinko/README.md

-  # Freelance Marketplace Website
+  # Bodhitree Upwork Like Web App

-  This is a code bundle for Freelance Marketplace Website.
-The original project is available at https://www.figma.com/design/up75rxoF3nrE0XGqNtmp3j/Freelance-Marketplace-Website.
+  This is a Web application for Bodhitree using react

   ## Running the code